DataDog/hiring-engineers/answers.md

 * **My Host & Tags:**

 Here is a screenshot from Infrastructure/Host Map showing my host and it's tags:

 ![My Host and Tags](my_host_tags.png)

 * **Database:**

-I installed MongoDB version 4.2.8.\
+I installed MongoDB version 4.2.8.

 ![MongoDB](mongodb.png)

 * **Custom Agent Check:**

-Please see the files my_metric.py and my_metric.yaml for my agent check that produces "My Metric".
+Please see the files `my_metric.py` and `my_metric.yaml` for my agent check that produces "My Metric".
 I changed the metric interval to 45 seconds in the config file.

 ![interval](my_metric_interval.png)

 * **Bonus Question:** Can you change the collection interval without modifying the Python check file you created?

-Yes.
-You can set the collection interval in the YAML config file with this command:
+Yes, you can set the collection interval in the YAML config file with this command:

 `instances:
   - min_collection_interval: 45`